bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/linkedList/README.md

 * ### Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
 * ### Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
 * ### Define a method called toString (or __str__ in Python) which takes in no arguments and returns a string representing all the values in the Linked List, formatted as: "{ a } -> { b } -> { c } -> NULL"
+* ### Define a method append(value) which adds a new node with the given value to the end of the list.
+* ### Define a method insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
+* ### Define a method insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

 <br>